GPUs

 #SBATCH --gres=gpu:rtx2080ti:4

-Use the following option to ensure that the job, if preempted, won’t be requeued but canceled instead:
+## Use the following option to ensure that the job, if preempted,

 #SBATCH --no-requeue

-Applications do only ran on GPUs if they are build specifically for GPUs.
+Applications do only run on GPUs if they are built specifically to run on GPUs that means with GPU support.
 There are multiple ways to implement algorithms for GPU usage.
 The most common ones are low level languages like CUDA or pragma oriented implementations like OpenACC.

 CUDA